Brutally cold weather expected to hit storm-battered South and Northeast US this weekend

 “There was ice on the walls in there,” Johnson said.

 Days of cold broke so many water mains in Memphis, Tennessee, that water pressure fell throughout the city.
-On Friday, Memphis Light, Gas & Water urged all of its more than 400,000 residents to boil water for drinking or teeth brushing or use bottled supplies.
+On Friday, Memphis Light, Gas & Water urged all of its more than 400,000 customers to boil water for drinking or teeth-brushing or use bottled supplies.
+Water systems in about 10 counties had issued boil-water advisories.

-A significant drop in blood donations, partly linked to the weather, led Blood Assurance to recommend that more than 70 hospitals in five states halt elective surgeries until Wednesday to allow inventory to be rebuilt by the organization based in Chattanooga, Tennessee.
+A significant drop in blood donations, partly linked to the weather, led Chattanooga-based Blood Assurance to recommend that more than 70 hospitals in five states halt elective surgeries until Wednesday to allow inventory to be restocked.

 In West Virginia, advisories and warnings were out Saturday because of continued fierce weather.
 The weather service said some regions could see up to 4 inches (10 centimeters) of additional snow with winds gusting to 40 mph (64 kph) and wind chill driving down temperatures as low as 20 below zero (minus 29 C).